jrdegbe/ThamesThrive/README.md

  * **Stay open to all the tools available on the Internet** - ThamesThrive is open source.
 Do not limit your business to a closed set of tools.
 If there is any tool that will help you sell ThamesThrive, it will help you connect it with your business.

-Want to see ThamesThrive in action?
-Subscribe to our [:tv: Youtube channel](https://bit.ly/3pbdbPR)!

 ## 👇 Installation and getting started

-The easiest way to run ThamesThrive is to run it as a :whale: **docker container**.
+The easiest way to run ThamesThrive is to run it as a :whole: **docker container**.

 * Install docker and docker-compose on your local machine
 * Clone [ThamesThrive/ThamesThrive-api](https://github.com/ThamesThrive/ThamesThrive-api.git) by executing the following line in your terminal.